 At the Glacier Discovery Centre in Jasper National Park, water is a big theme.
 Its frozen entity comprises the 215 square kilometres of glacial ice that makes up the Columbia Icefield, encompassing the toe of the Athabasca Glacier.

 Stepping off the Ice Explorer bus and onto the glacier itself, water is all around you.
 Hundreds of metres of ancient ice plunges beneath your feet.
 Melt streams energetically travel across the ice’s surface before cascading into crevasses.
 Above and beyond, frozen glaciers reach into the distance.

 This long-standing piece of Canadian Rockies history is often the pinnacle experience of a rich travel itinerary throughout the national parks.
 Over a million visitors per year travel here just to witness this natural wonder in person — often the only times they'll ever step on to a glacier in their lives.

-Their system brought advanced technologies that McFadden says allows the facility to not only meet, but to exceed the environmental standards set in place by Parks Canada.
-It employs an oxidization technology applied to all effluent or wastewater — raising the quality to a high standard by removing detectable nutrients — before returning the water to the local environment.
+Their system brought advanced technologies that allows the facility to not only meet, but to exceed the high environmental standards set in place by Parks Canada.
+It uses oxidization technology applied to all effluent or wastewater — raising the quality to a high standard by removing detectable nutrients — before returning the water to the local environment.

 And so now visitors can rest assured that their presence in this fragile environment is being well-managed.
 Every drop counts, after all.

 We are building a team of passionate people determined to make a difference in the places we love.
 Every effort counts.
 Meet more of them here and discover how Promise to Place is the real deal.